se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 <input numerictextbox k-min="-10" k-max="100" k-step="0.75"
   k-format="n" k-decimals="3"/>
 ```
-Instead of worrying about how to transform the element, you declare what you want the user to see.

 Rather than spending time thinking on how the program should flow, you define what you want the user to see and Angular will take care of the dependencies.

 The above example shows how Angular makes it easier for developers to design the UI elements.